iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 ```

 This `data/Posts.xml.tgz` is still just a regular file.
 Now it is time to move
-the file under DVC control by `dvc add` command.
-After the command execution
+the file under DVC control using the `dvc add` command.
+After executing the command
-you will see a new file `data/Posts.xml.tgz.dvc` and there is a change in
+you will see a new file `data/Posts.xml.tgz.dvc` and a change in
 `data/.gitignore`.
-Both of these files have to be committed into the repository.
+Both of these files have to be committed to the repository.

 ```dvc
     $ dvc add data/Posts.xml.tgz